Skip to main content

 Before time became standardised, different areas of the country all kept their own 'local time'.
 This gold traveller's watch with two minute hands shows how tricky that could be

-Drone Photography of Royal Observatory Greenwich
+Aerial photograph of Royal Observatory Greenwich.

 The BBC pips: the Royal Observatory and the Greenwich Time Service

-Discover the story behind the Greenwich time pips, first broadcast by the BBC 100 years ago in 1924
+Discover the story behind the Greenwich time pips, first broadcast by the BBC over 100 years ago in 1924

 What is a nocturnal?